"Na u teach am": Reaction as Portable claims Young Duu chases women

 Fans react to the video made by Portable

-Netizens have reacted to the clip made by Portable about Young Duu.
+Netizens have reacted to the clip made by Portable about Yung Duu.
 Here are some of the comments below.

 @wonderthahypeman: